CirculatoryHealth/LoFTK/README.md

   2. **IMPUTE2 output format**
   Four files with the following extensions are needed as an input; `.haps.gz`, `.allele_probs.gz`, `.info` and `.sample`

-:warning: The input data have to be phased to annotate compound hetorozygous LoF variants, which result in LoF genes with two copies losses.
+:warning: The input data have to be phased to annotate compound heterozygous LoF variants, which result in LoF genes with two copies losses.

 For more details and [examples](data/) about [**input files**](https://github.com/CirculatoryHealth/LoFTK/wiki/Input-files) are explained in the [wiki](https://github.com/CirculatoryHealth/LoFTK/wiki).